-In the meters to the right of the monitoring panel, you'll see that each meter tells the same story: the reference track levels peak at the nominal levels between -10 and -15 dB in the Mixer and correspond with the Control Room (mustard colored) meter, and fluctuate around 0 (-23 LUFS) in the blue loudness meters.
+In the meters to the right of the monitoring panel, you'll see that each meter tells the same story: the reference track levels peak at the nominal levels between -10 and -15 dB in the Mixer and correspond with the Control Room (mustard colored) meter and fluctuate around -23 LUFS in the blue Loudness meters.
 You'll work more with the Control Room and Loudness meters in a later lesson.

 NOTE American loudness standards are actually -24 LUFS, which you can change in the project settings.
 Also, keep in mind that this is a stereo signal, just like the Main 1 output.
-However, single-channel (mono) pink noise is ideal for calibrating your various surround speakers and levels.
-So, you'll keep this as a stereo signal for now to set the level coming from the computer, but when you get to the panning section, you'll change the oscillator track to a mono signal.

 Now that you are confident in the reference levels, you can adjust your monitoring levels.

-In the master playback monitoring controls, click the DIM button to turn it off, and drag the fader to the far right position, OdB.
+In the master playback monitoring controls, click the DIM button to turn it off, and drag the fader to the far right position, 0 dB.
 If you are monitoring through an external audio I/O device, adjust the monitoring levels accordingly.
 Continue looped playback.